frantjc/valheimw/docs/palworld.md

 # Palworld

-Sindri provides no special support for the Palworld server beyond this document describing how one could use Sindri to build and run the Palworld server in a container.

-Consider a directory with the following `docker-compose.yml` and `Dockerfile`:
+Consider a directory with the following `docker-compose.yml`:

 ```yml
 services: